 The time between cleaning will vary from two to six months depending upon water conditions and usage.
 A change of approximately 5°F in the normal temperature rise through the boiler is usually an indication that scale should be removed.
-For long life, copper or brass is recommended for all valves, pipe and fittings, see Figures 22 and 23.
+For long life, copper or brass is recommended for all valves, pipe and fittings.